LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-1.md

 You could also write the job locally within your interactive development environment, but editing via the GitHub web interface will be easier in this case as you won't need to clone the repository.

-You will need to create two modules within the terraform script as we are ingesting two datasets from the Google spreadsheet:
+You will need to create two modules within the Terraform script as we are ingesting two datasets from the Google spreadsheet:
 - locations
 - vaccinations